-- a how an older person's actions affect their own personality - b why it is easier to get on with one generation than another - c why someone is different to how they appear
+- a how an older person's actions affect their own personality 3 - b why it is easier to get on with one generation than another 1 - c why someone is different to how they appear 2 knowledge!
+Glad to have you on the committee.

-7 (JCD 1.01 Listen again and answer the questions.

-- 1 Why does speaker 1 consider herself lucky? - 2 Why does speaker 2 feel a special bond with Ms Warner? - 3 What does speaker 3 admire about her mother?
-How does she explain the tension between them?
+- 7) GCD 1.01 Listen again and answer the questions. - 1 Why does speaker 1 consider herself lucky?
+She gets on with the different generations in her family. - 2 Why does speaker 2 feel a special bond with Ms Warner?